-If you've seen an episode or two of the HBO show Entourage then you have a pretty good idea of the world that exists with an agency.
+If you dream of becoming a world famous actor one day, chances are you're going to need the services of a Hollywood acting agent.
+If you've seen an episode or two of Entourage then you have a pretty good idea of the dramatic agency world already.

-A lot of people know that they need to get an agent, but few know exactly what an agent will do for them once they have them.
-An agent's job is to utilize his/her contacts and inside information in a way that benefits you by getting you acting gigs.
+A lot of people know that they need to get an agent, but few know exactly what an agent will do for them .
+An agent's job is to utilize his/her contacts and inside information in a way that gets you acting gigs.

-The typical process for new clients is that the agent will initially set up "general" meetings with executives, producers and casting directors around town to sort of 'introduce' you to the decision makers.
-The purpose of these meetings is to put a bug in their ear so that when an acting opportunity comes up that matches your gender, age, appearance and skill level, you'll be first in line.
+The typical process for new clients is that the agent will set up general meetings with executives, producers and casting directors around town to sort of "introduce" you to the big decision makers.
+The purpose of these meetings is to put a bug in their ear so when an acting opportunity comes up that matches your gender, age, appearance and skill level, you'll be first in line.

-This is really one of the MAIN reasons you want to get an agent.
-It's getting to utilize the web of contacts they have made over their years in the business to your benefit.
+This is really one of the main reasons you should get an agent -- to utilize the web of contacts the acting agent has made over their years in the business to your benefit.

 Don't let not having an agent keep you from starting your career.
 The search for an agent is secondary to your getting out there and making a name for yourself first.
 Besides, an agent will be much more inclined to represent someone that he/she believes is going to find their own opportunity.

 The process differs from person to person.
 But the one key factor that everyone has in common is that they communicate their desire.
 When appropriate, you need to bring up the fact that you're looking for an agent.
 You might be at a casting call where they ask about your agent -- don't lie -- tell them you're in the process of looking for one and ask whom they recommend.
-The point is, you need to be sure you're communicating to those around you because you never know who will be in a position to help you.
-Let them know you're looking and always find out if they have opinions on the best agent for you.
+You need to be sure you're communicating to those around you because you never know who will be in a position to help you.